Klaus Berggreen: Career

 Born in Kongens Lyngby, Berggreen started playing football at local club Lyngby Boldklub at the age of six.
 He made his senior debut in 1975, in a Lyngby team which struggled to establish itself in the Danish 2nd Division.
 Berggreen was Lyngby's top goalscorer for several seasons, and scored 15 goals when the club won promotion to the Danish 1st Division in 1979.
 He made his international debut for Denmark in August 1979, in the first game of the newly appointed national manager Sepp Piontek.
 He played one more game for his country, before his international career went on a hiatus.

 In 1982, he moved abroad to play for newly promoted club SC Pisa in the Italian Serie A. Berggreen helped the club stay in Serie A, and was recalled to the Danish national team in October 1982.
 In the 1983–84 Serie A season, Pisa were relegated to Serie B, but Berggreen chose to stay with the club.
 He was selected to compete for the Danish national team at the 1984 European Championship, where he played four matches, and scored a goal in the 5–0 victory against Yugoslavia.
-In the semi-final against Spain, Berggreen was sent off in injury time, and Denmark were later eliminated following penalty shootout.
+In the semi-final against Spain, Berggreen was sent off in extra time, and Denmark were later eliminated following penalty shootout.